It Started With Silence Or How Talking Created the Waves for Collaboration

 TS: Oh, right.
 There was a panel on knowledge, the voice, and silence.
 I went there because I am interested in sound, and silence is obviously an important part of that.
 It was there that we talked with each other for the first time and learned about our mutual interests.
 It was one of the many opportunities to meet people from both inside and outside the Collegium.
 So, if we hadn’t talked there, we probably would have met in another context.

 TA: For this, having a common physical space, the building, is crucial.
-You can wander around an observatory, and casual encounters just happen, which are incredibly important besides the more organized meetings with fellows.
+You can wander around the observatory, and casual encounters just happen, which are incredibly important besides the more organized meetings with fellows.
 It’s not easy to create an environment like this.
 But it was just the right one for us.
 And I think it is—and can be—for many others, too.